Dotdash Meredith UX Designer Salary | $117K-$159K+ | Levels.fyi

 The median UX Designer compensation in United States package at Dotdash Meredith totals $122K per year.
-View the base salary, stock, and bonus breakdowns for Dotdash Meredith's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Dotdash Meredith's total compensation packages.
 Last updated: 11/11/2025

 Company